crsando/crsando.github.io/about.md

 I’m a man

+... and Individual **Trader**/Investor, Full-Stack Programmer, Bachelor in **Math**, Survivor of Chinese Mathematical Competitions, Lover of **Driving**/M-Power, ...

+**Crsando** is the name of my major character (Holy Paladin, to be more specific) in **World of Warcraft**.
+I really enjoy this game during version 7.0 to 8.1, and have just comeback (afk for several years actually) along with the return of WoW in China.

 #### How’s your name pronounced?

 If you find my name difficult to pronounce, I completely understand you.